bloo0178/weather-api/README.md

 # Description

 API for weather client.
-Used to manipulate the lat/ long request from the client, and also to hide the API key for the weather service.
+Used to manipulate the lat/ long request from the client, and also to hide the API key for the weather service (OpenWeatherMap).

 # Endpoint Return Examples